 Perhaps the most simple solution for a hot bedroom is one we all turn to on a stifling night; opening the window.
 Not only does this allow cooler air to circulate but it refreshes the room and the air that’s breathed in.
 However, though all parents are likely to be in the nursery every few hours at least, the weather can change very quickly.
 For this reason if you intend to leave the window open you should also intend to be in and out of the room regularly.

-If you have trouble getting your baby to sleep then reading can help.
+If you have trouble with your baby sleeping temperature keeping them awake, then reading can help.
 Clicking the image below will direct you to our Bedtime Story Finder, which is an online reading resource for parents.

 Do you have any tips for regulating a baby’s room?
 We’d be eager to find out so let us know in the comments below!

 Original Post: 18/07/2016